 REMOVAL FROM A YES PREP ATHLETIC TEAM

 If a student-athlete is removed from a YES Prep athletic team by either a head coach or the athletic director, said student-athlete will not be allowed to participate in other sports for a calendar year.
 A meeting between student-athlete, parent/guardian, coach, and athletic-director will take place.

-EQUIPMENT POLICY
+ATHLETIC DRESS POLICY

 Each student-athlete must dress out in the practice uniform required by coach.